Lagonda Taraf: Background and development

 The Lagonda Rapide was Aston Martin's first four-door car.

 The Lagonda brand was established in 1906 by the businessman Wilbur Gunn.
 The 1935 Le Mans 24 Hour race was won with a Lagonda M45R driven by John Stuart Hindmarsh and Luis Fontés.
 When the Lagonda Rapide V12 launched in 1939, it was the most expensive car in the United States.

 In 1947, the entrepreneur and industrialist David Brown acquired both Lagonda and Aston Martin.
 In 1961, Lagonda introduced the Rapide, (Note: Not to be confused with the Aston Martin Rapide from 2010) the company's earliest four-door automobile.
 Its production ended in 1966 after fifty-five units had been manufactured.
 In 1974, Aston Martin introduced its second four-door model, the Lagonda, which was produced until 1990, when 645 units had been made.
-The Aston Martin Rapide was revealed in 2009 at the International Motor Show Germany.
+The Aston Martin Rapide, their third four-door model, was revealed in 2009 at the International Motor Show Germany.
 In the same year, Aston Martin chose to revive the Lagonda brand to explore various market segments and commemorate Lagonda's centenary.

 The development of the Taraf began in February 2014 at Aston Martin's design studio in Gaydon, Warwickshire, under the codename "Project Comet".
 The name "Taraf" means "ultimate luxury" in the Arabic language.
 The project was carried out by Aston Martin's Q division, which specialises in creating bespoke cars and customising existing models to meet customer specifications.
 The design studio completed the final full-sized model within eight months of the initial studio sketches.
 Marek Reichman credited the swift execution to the lessons learned from producing the One-77, which took two years to progress from design to completion.